 Prerequisites: None.
-Engl 101 or 102 recommended 3 hours lecture weekly
+Engl 101 or 102 recommended

 Survey of Asian literature representing the highest achievements of the cultures of Arabia, Persia, India, China, and Japan.
-Emphasis is put on historical milieu, artistic forms. and contributions to modern thought.
+Emphasis is put on historical milieu, artistic forms, and contributions to modern thought.
+(2)

 Engl 117-3 units Mexican Literature in Translation